 Make sure your dog is microchipped and their information is correct according to the service.
 Even if you have your contact information on your dog’s tag, there is always a chance when hiking with dogs that they can break free from their collar and be running free without ID.
 Microchipping your pet can’t guarantee that they won’t get lost, but it provides a greater chance that they will be found if they do.

 Collars and harnesses are always of a personal preference, but make sure you have one that your pup can’t slip out of whichever you choose.
 Harnesses are best for small and medium-sized dogs, and there are many different types.
 Your dog will feel more secure, and you will be prepared to deal with unforeseen confrontations on the trail.

 Dogs are social animals, but if your dog has not been socialized around other dogs, you may have issues when you encounter dogs.
-Hiking in groups with other socialized dogs may help ease your dogs fear anxiety over other dogs.
+Hiking with dogs in groups of other socialized dogs may help ease your dog’s fear anxiety over other dogs.
 Just make sure that you let them make their own introductions.
 Don’t force socialization.

 Hydrate, Hydrate, Hydrate

 Bring plenty of water for yourself and for Fido.
 Just because these are dog friendly hiking trails doesn’t mean there will be clean water supplied for your pet.
 A good rule of thumb is if you are thirsty, your dog probably is too.
 At the very least, provide water for your dog every hour, more if it is warm outside.
 A collapsible water dish is an easy solution.
 Don’t count on rivers and streams to satiate your pup, and don’t let them drink from puddles.